COUN 601 Orientation to Professional Counseling and Ethics (3 Credits)

-Internship is intended to reflect the comprehensive work experience of a professional counselor.
-Students complete 300 hours of direct and indirect work including video recorded individual counseling and group counseling, clinical observation, and case presentation.
-Individual on-site and university group supervision provide continuous evaluation of counseling skills and dispositions.
+Internship IV is an advanced field experience reflecting the work experience of a counselor.
+Students complete 300 hours of direct and indirect services including video-recorded individual counseling and group counseling, consultation, and assessment.
+Individual on-site and university group supervision provide continuous feedback and evaluation of counseling skills and dispositions.

 COUN 703 Independent Study In Counseling (3 Credits)

 This is a specialization and research course.
 Prerequisite: Matriculation and membership in the School Psychology Program.